-(CNN) -- Here's a look at what you need to know about the 2011 shootings in Tucson, Arizona.
+Here’s a look at the January 8, 2011, shootings in Tucson, Arizona.
 Six people were killed and 13 were wounded including Congresswoman Gabrielle Giffords.
-Shooter Jared Lee Loughner pled guilty in 2012 and was sentenced to life in prison without the possibility of parole.
+Shooter Jared Lee Loughner pleaded guilty in 2012 and was sentenced to life in prison without the possibility of parole.

 Mavanell Stoddard, 75

 Kenneth Veeder, 75

 2007 - Loughner is arrested for possession of drug paraphernalia, but the charges are dismissed.

 2007 - Loughner meets Giffords at a community event.
 He develops a fixation on the congresswoman after he is unsatisfied with her answer to his question.

 2008 - Loughner tries to enlist in the Army but is rejected after failing a drug test.

 October 2010 - Loughner is suspended from Pima Community College after displaying erratic behavior.
 He is told he can’t return to campus unless he presents a doctor’s note saying he is not a danger to himself or others.
 He voluntarily withdraws from the school.

 November 30, 2010 - Loughner purchases a 9mm pistol at a Tucson area gun store.